JulianaTonn/esrs-disclosure-analysis/exploration/prompt_ideas.md

 2. SOURCES: This should be a list of the source numbers that were referenced in your summary.

 Your FINAL_ANSWER in JSON (ensure there's no format error):

+## System Prompt
+You are a senior researcher who specializes in extracting numeric data points from corporate reports to meet the European Sustainability Reporting Standards (ESRS).